-- If you have had older children come through Reception things may seem a little different now. - We want to emphasise the importance of the children's wellbeing and want the children to be safe and happy whilst with us. - The children come in and self register, then have free access to resources in both the indoor and outdoor classrooms. - Staff will interact with the children to catch the teachable moments. - We will still teach phonics, maths, handwriting and PSHE in short structured sessions.
+- We want to emphasise the importance of the children's wellbeing and want the children to be safe and happy whilst with us. - The children come in and self register, then have free access to resources in both the indoor and outdoor classrooms. - Staff will interact with the children to catch the teachable moments. - We teach phonics, maths, handwriting and PSHE in short structured sessions.
 English and theme will be taught through the use of books and stories.